Vegan cheese: Market

-As of 2018, the market for vegan cheese grew on a global scale.
+From 2018, the market for vegan cheese grew on a global scale.
 According to market research, Europe had the greatest market share of 43%, followed by North America, Asia-Pacific, South America and Middle East & Africa.
 The global vegan cheese market is expected to attain a market value of $3.9 billion by the end of 2024, up from $2.1 billion in 2016.

 According to the Plant Based Food Association, the US market for plant-based foods is anticipated to reach $4 billion in sales by 2024.
 The expansion is driven by the increased inclination towards vegetarian sources, rising urban populations, and greater preference towards international foods.
 Multiple grocery chains expanded their geographical presence within specialty stores and supermarkets to address the anticipated growth for vegan cheeses, with annual sales growth expected at 8%.

 The more common types of vegan cheese being manufactured, distributed, and produced through this market are mozzarella, Parmesan, cheddar, Gouda, and cream cheese non-dairy based cheeses.
 These vegan cheeses are consumed in restaurants, grocery stores, bakeries, vegan school meals, and in homes.
 Vegan cheeses are expected to grow and diversify into the mid-2020s.

 As of 2017, vegan cheese is generally more expensive than dairy cheese for consumers.